 Why Work with a Disability Insurance FMO or Wholesaler?

 Since you chose to become an independent insurance agent, there’s a good chance you value your independence.
-You might wonder why you should work with an FMO or wholesaler.
+You might wonder why you should work with an FMO or wholesale broker.
+You may even worry that adding an intermediary will complicate the process and decrease your earning potential.
+However, the right FMO or insurance wholesaler can actually help you increase your earnings by letting you make more sales with less effort – all while retaining your independence and earning solid commissions.

-There are many reasons.
 Although you’re an independent agent, you still need support.
 By working with a disability insurance FMO or wholesaler, you can gain access to the tools and support you need to be successful.
+Here’s what you stand to gain:

 Market Access